andresfgc/P3-Minefield/README.md

 * As a user, I want to be able to know if the coordinates I am entering are valid.
 * As a user, I want to be able to see mines when I lose.
 * As a user, I want to be able to replay the game as many times as I want.
+* As a user, I want to be able to exit the game.

 ### Flowchart